ForrestErickson/OctoUNO_Product/README.md

-# Best Widget Ever also known as: BWE
+# OctoUNO_Product
-Best Widget Ever, a product development template.
-Idea for a template for doucmentation to help beginners when developing a project / product.
+A curver tracer based on Arduino UNO and dispaly on PC with a Proccessing program DISPLAY Demonstrating also use the Best Widget Ever, a product development template.
+And idea for a template for doucmentation to help beginners when developing a project / product.

-## Project plan for BWE
+## Project plan for OcotUNO_Product

 Folders:
-- firmware, holds firmware for BWE
+- firmware, holds Arduino Uno firmware for product and Processing DISPLAY.
 - parts, holds specifications for all parts for PCB and enclosure etc. This folder has subfolders and a simple "Parts Master" spread sheet.
 - pcb, holds the schematic and PCB design files.
 - assembly, holds the folders and files for assembly of the PCB and the BWE.